 Got the Flexistick blowstick today in the mail.
 WOW - what a difference!
 There must have been a leak somewhere in the Gibson blowstick because the Flexistick seems to have made my system a heck of lot more air efficient.
 And it's a *lot* more comfortable too - with the angle adjustment, I don't need to extend it anywhere near as long as the Gibson which may also have something to do with the air efficiency.
 Thanks so much for your help!

 Flexstick Round Style in 4 Size Choices (IN STOC

 Quantity in Basket:None

 Shipping Weight:1.00 pounds

-Flexistick Adjustable Length & Angle Blowpipe - Blowpipe - (Now with more flexability in length choices, only available at Pipeline) - Is a precision made bagpipe blowstick that extends over a range of 1.5 inches (4 lengths/ranges available).
+Why is a Flexstick the best blowpipe on the market? - The Flexstick is a precision made blowpipe that extends over a range of 1.5 inches (3 lengths/ranges available).
 It has a swivel joint which allows the player to angle the blowpipe for a more comfortable playing position.
 The projecting mount options are imitation ivory or black.

 It has a number of component parts with which set it apart from other blowpipes: